 What Does a Web Designer Do?

-Basically, a web designer starts with a pen, a paper, along with his/her imagination and experience.
-Using information gathered from the client (the website owner in this case), the designer should create the best shape for the website to meet the objectives.
+Basically, a web designer starts with a pen and paper, along with his/her imagination and experience.
+Using information gathered from the client (the website owner, in this case), the designer should create the best shape for the website to meet the objectives.
 This shape is called a Wireframe.
-A Wireframe lacks typography style, colour, or graphics, as it only focuses on shape as a concept.
-At this point, “shape” is like the skeleton of the website: its bare bones.
+A Wireframe lacks typography style, colour, or graphics, focusing only on shape as a concept.
+At this point, “shape” is like the website’s skeleton: its bare bones.

 Skills a Web Designer Should Have

-web designer’s job involves a lot of creativity pumped up with technical skills to be able to know how the suggested shape will serve the function.
-The web designer needs to master using design programs, such as Adobe Photoshop and Adobe Illustrator.
+A web designer’s job involves a lot of creativity, pumped up with technical skills to know how the suggested shape will serve the function.
+The web designer needs to master using design programs such as Adobe Photoshop and Adobe Illustrator.
 In addition, a web designer must understand the basics of coding languages, such as HTML and CSS.
 We will give definitions for those later.
 After all, a web designer is a part of the development process, which includes both the technical and creative aspects.

 2. Code: Meet the Web Developer

 Developers are the backbone of the web development process.
 They are the geeky brains who write code for a living.
-Most of the work done in this phase involves programming and creating code templates for the several pages a website has.
+Most of the work done in this phase involves programming and creating code templates for a website’s several pages.
 A website usually has different pages, including home, general, content, blog post, form, and careers.
 For each one of those, a template should be created.
-Obviously, the tasks and the amount of time needed to program vary according to the nature of the website and the number of developers working on the project.
+The tasks and the amount of time needed to program vary according to the nature of the website and the number of developers working on the project.

-Filling the website with content is also a part of the development process.
-Although developers do not write the content, they are the ones responsible for inserting it into the website.
-A useful remark here to mention is that developers are in continuous communication with designers, software testers, and even the client in some cases.
+Filling the website with content is also part of the development process.
+Although developers do not write the content, they are responsible for inserting it into the website.
+A useful remark here is that developers are in continuous communication with designers, software testers, and even the client in some cases.
 If anything needs to be fixed, the developers are the ones for the mission.

 Skills a Web Developer Should Have

 A web developer is a technology expert in every way possible.
-He/she needs to be familiar with software programs, web applications, and programming languages.
-Some of those are HTML, C++, JavaScript, Flash, and SQL.
+He/she needs to be familiar with software programs, web applications, and programming languages, such as HTML, C++, JavaScript, Flash, and SQL.

 Since technology is a vigorous industry with new additions every day, they must also be up to date with the latest technologies in the market.
 However, a good developer is not only a robot.
 What distinguishes the best developers is their ability to communicate with software testers, designers, and clients.
 Therefore, good communication skills are a must for any developer.